*** Note: No wholesale shipments 6/4 - 6/11; See you at the TNNA Show in booths #237/239 ***

 Sample cover page of HeartStrings Scotch Thistle Lace Stole pattern

-Click picture to open document in another window.
-Requires Adobe Reader v7.0 or higher to view.
+Click thumbnail to open document in new browser tab or window.
+Requires Adobe Reader to view.

 See more Knitted Lace Scarf and Stole Patterns in the Jackie E-S Design Collections.